-Ms. Fan has over 17 years’ experience in direct investment, capital raising and investment banking serving corporate clients in Greater China region as well as multinationals.
+Ms. Fan has 20 years’ experience in direct investment, capital raising and investment banking businesses.
 Prior to joining CEL, Ms. Fan has held various positions with increasing responsibility at multinational investment banks.

 Ms. Fan holds a BA and a BS from Tsinghua University and an MA from the University of Oxford.

 Raymond is the General Counsel, International, of China Travel Service (Holdings) Hong Kong Limited with oversight of the legal, regulatory and enterprise risk management aspects of the Group’s international operations, principal investments and strategic initiatives around the world.

 He has received various industry awards over the years, and was recently recognized as one of the most influential corporate counsels in The Legal 500’s GC Powerlist for China and Hong Kong in 2017.